Kling O3 vs LTX 2.3 Pro

 This is the widest quality gap in our benchmarks.
 These models serve completely different purposes.

-LTX 2.3 Pro scored 8.0 total — higher because its speed (9.0) and cost efficiency (8.5) are exceptional.
-At 5 credits per second vs Kling's 9, LTX costs nearly half.
+LTX 2.3 Pro scored 6.9 total.
+Its speed (9.0) and cost efficiency (8.5) are exceptional — at 5 credits per second vs Kling's 9, LTX costs nearly half.
 It generates clips faster than any other model.
 For product-focused ads where human quality does not matter, LTX delivers more output per dollar and per hour.

 The deciding factor: if people appear in your ads, use Kling.
 If your ads are purely product-focused and you need volume, use LTX.